Ahmet-Ozkaya/Data-Analytics/Create Data Wrangling and Analysis with SQL.md

-# Create Data Wrangling and Analysis with SQL
+# Data Wrangling and Data Analysis with SQL
 - Useful SQL String Functions to Clean Data
 #####
 - LEFT, RIGHT, and LENGTH